 - Discharge upgrades

-You can depend on us to provide the support and guidance you need throughout the entire process.
-Call Fusco, Brandenstein & Rada, P.C. at 516-496-0400 to schedule your free consultation with one of our New York Veteran Disability benefits attorneys.
+You can depend on us to provide the support and guidance you need throughout the process.
+Call Fusco, Brandenstein & Rada, P.C. at 516-496-0400 for a free consultation with one of our New York veteran disability attorneys.

 The Basics of Veteran Disability Insurance

 If you got hurt or sick during your active military service, you might qualify for benefits through the Veteran’s Disability program.
 The U.S. Department of Veterans Affairs provides tax-free compensation for service-related disabilities.

 You may be eligible for benefits if you developed a new condition or exacerbated a preexisting one.
 You could apply for benefits even if you didn’t sustain your disabling injury or illness during combat.
 Compensation is available to those who got hurt during training or performing tasks on the base.